 They’ll come before then.
 And with no savings, you have little option other than to re-incur the debt you’re trying to eliminate.
 It’s a vicious cycle.
 You pay down debt, incur more debt, repeat.

 By building your emergency fund while paying down debt, you’re building a source of funds to use in these unexpected emergencies.
 The reality is that we should expect unexpected expenses.
 We don’t know what they’ll be, when they’ll arrive, or how much they’ll cost.
 But we do know they’re coming at some undetermined interval in some unknown amount.

 Debt drains resources in the present for expenses you incurred in the past.
 Some debt allows you to achieve things you might not have otherwise.
 But debt has a cost in the form of interest.
-And that cost means you pay more; you pay not only for your original purchase, but you pay the additional expense of interest.
+And that cost means you pay more.
+You pay not only for your original purchase, but for the additional expense of interest.
 And the longer it takes to pay it off, the more interest you’ll pay.

 Managing your day-to-day finances shouldn’t be time-consuming or difficult.
 A lot of routine tasks can be systematized or automated.
-You can make debt payments automatic, and you can make savings automatic.
+For example, you can make debt payments automatic, as well as your savings.

 The more you can use technology to ease your financial life, the better.
 Having things done automatically eliminates the stress of worrying about whether or not they’ll get done.

 People stress about whether or not they’ll reach their long-term goals, such as education of children or ultimately retirement.
 They’ll stress about them if they don’t have a goal and a plan.
-Naturally, if you don’t have a goal and a plan, you won’t know if you’ll make it.
+Naturally, if you don’t have these things, you won’t know if you’ll make it.